jhap1982/giveituruguay/2017/2017-03-17 - Key Arena, Seattle, WA, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Around the World
+2. Around the World
-Otherside
+3. Otherside
-Snow ((Hey Oh))
+4. Snow ((Hey Oh))
-Dark Necessities
+5. Dark Necessities
-Hey
+6. Hey
-Search and Destroy
+7. Search and Destroy
-Go Robot
+8. Go Robot
-Californication
+9. Californication
-Charlie
+10. Charlie
-Aeroplane
+11. Aeroplane
-If You Have to Ask
+12. If You Have to Ask
-Hardcore Jollies tease
+13. Hardcore Jollies tease
-Higher Ground
+14. Higher Ground
-Soul to Squeeze
+15. Soul to Squeeze
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Until the Ocean part of JOSH
+17. Until the Ocean part of JOSH
-Goodbye Angels
+18. Goodbye Angels
-Give It Away
+19. Give It Away

 ## Notes